norvig/paip-lisp/docs/chapter19.md

 (defun permute (bag)
   "Return a random permutation of the bag."
-  ;; It is done by converting the bag to a vector, but the ;; resuit is always the same type as the input bag.
+  ;; It is done by converting the bag to a vector, but the ;; result is always the same type as the input bag.''
   (let ((bag-copy (replace (make-array (length bag)) bag))
         (bag-type (if (listp bag) 'list (type-of bag)))) (coerce (permute-vector! bag-copy) bag-type)))